 Business analysts write use cases, which can be used at several stages of software development, including defining system requirements, validating design, testing software, and producing a framework for online help and user guides.
-A use case document can help the development team in identifying and understanding any issues during a transaction so that they can be resolved.
+A use case document can help the development team identify and understand any issues during a transaction so that they can be resolved.

 With all these pressures, how will the project manager ever know what needs more attention - is it the task or the use-case fulfillment?

 According to PMI (Project Management Institute), most project managers struggle with the complexities of gathering ambiguous tasks and use cases that have no proper definition to them.

 The decision to prioritize what is more important decides the future course of action in the product roadmap.